RobotNerd/prose-english-format/README.md

 Line comments:
 - Begin with `##`.
 - End at the next line break.
-- There must be a whitespace before the `##` unless it is at the beginning of the line.
+- There must be whitespace before the `##` unless it is at the beginning of the line.
-- Adding a backslash as a prefix `\##` will prevent it from being recognized as a comment.
+- Adding a backslash as a prefix `\##` will prevent the double hash from being recognized as a comment.

 Block comments:
 - Begin with `###` and end at the next `###` (or at the end of the file).
 - Whitespace must occur before the opening `###` unless it is at the beginning of the line.
-- Everything between the opening and closing comment tags is considered part of the comment up to the end of the file.
+- Everything between the opening and closing comment tags is considered part of the comment.
+If no matching `###` is found, the comment block extends to the end of the file.
-- Adding a backslash as a prefix `\###` will prevent it from being recognized as a block comment.
+- Adding a backslash as a prefix `\###` will prevent the triple hash from being recognized as the beginning or ending of a block comment.

 ### Brackets